Ars longa, vita brevis - "life is short, art long" - Hippocrates

 If you wish to contact me, please leave a message.

-A year's musings from a doctorate journey into the world of William Blake.
+A year's musings (in 2017) from a doctorate journey into the world of William Blake.
 SEE ALL BLOG POSTS

 Yes, William Blake wrote satire too.
 His longest (yet unfinished) satirical work is “An Island in the Moon,” which is also one of his earliest longer works, written in 1784.
 It is a ludicrous portrayal of various schools of thought popular during Blake’s time, to highlight their nature and inadequacies as Blake saw them.
 The […]